rmjarvis/TreeCorr/README.rst

 This software is able to compute several varieties of two-point correlations:

-- NN = the normal two point correlation function of things like 2dF that correlate the galaxy counts at each position.
+:NN:  the normal two point correlation function of things like 2dF that
+      correlate the galaxy counts at each position.

-- NG = correlation of counts with shear.
-This is what is often called galaxy-galaxy lensing.
+:NG:  correlation of counts with shear.
+This is what is often called
+      galaxy-galaxy lensing.

-- GG = two-point shear correlation function.
+:GG:  two-point shear correlation function.

-- NK = correlation of counts with kappa.
-While kappa is nominally the lensing convergence, it could really be any scalar quantity, like temperature, size, etc.
+:NK:  correlation of counts with kappa.
+While kappa is nominally the lensing
+      convergence, it could really be any scalar quantity, like temperature, size, etc.

-- KG = correlation of convergence with shear.
-Like the NG calculation, but weighting the pairs by the convergence values the foreground points.
+:KG:  correlation of convergence with shear.
+Like the NG calculation, but
+      weighting the pairs by the convergence values the foreground points.

-- KK = two-point kappa correlation function.
+:KK:  two-point kappa correlation function.

 Running corr2